mdmtk/docs/edge/source/guide/csp/wifi.md

 ##### **Static IP Address**
 Parm name: IpAddress

+Settable if:

+* The Network Action is "Add a New Network" *AND* the "Use DHCP" box is not checked

 Pivotal parm: No

 Description: Provide the static IP address to be assigned to the device on this network

 ##### **Gateway 1 IP Address**
 Parm name: IpGateway1

+Settable if:

+* The Network Action is "Add a New Network" *AND* the "Use DHCP" box is not checked

 Pivotal parm: No